gvwilson/thirdbit/src/fiction/in-heck/index.md

 Ceiling lights came on automatically as she crept along a perfectly normal corridor with perfectly normal doors on either side.
-None of them were labeled,
+None of them were labelled,
 and none responded to her touch.
 It felt more and more like she was walking into a trap, but what else could she do?